onc-healthit/inferno-program/README.md

 **Inferno Program Edition** currently tests conformance to the following standards as described in the proposed rule:
-* FHIR DSTU2
+* FHIR DSTU2 and Argonaut Data Query Implementation Guide v1
-* Argonaut Data Query Implementation Guide v1
+* FHIR R4 and US Core R4 (an alternative to DSTU2 for comment)
 * SMART on FHIR App Launch Guide v1

 Prior to final release of the rule, these tests are considered draft and are subject to change.
 Users are encouraged to [provide feedback](#contact-us) regarding these tests to ensure they are complete